-When the upper end of the transformer secondary winding is positive, say during first half-cycles of the input supply, diodes D1 and D3 are forward biased and current flows through arm AB, enters the load at positive terminal, leaves the load at negative terminal, and returns back flowing through arm DC.
-During this half of each input cycle, the diodes D2 and D4 are reverse biased and so the current is not allowed to flow in arms AD and BC.
-The flow of current is indicated by solid arrows in the figure.
-In the second half of the input cycle the lower end of ac supply becomes positive, diodes D,2 and D4 become forward biased and current flows through arm CB, enters the load at the positive terminal, leaves the load at negative terminal and returns back flowing through arm DA.
-Flow of current has been shown by dotted arrows in the figure.
-Thus the direction of flow of current through the load resistance RL remains the same during both half^eycles of the input supply voltage.
+During first half cycle of the input voltage, the upper end of the transformer secondary winding is positive with respect to the lower end.
+Thus during the first half cycle diodes D1 and D3 are forward biased and current flows through arm AB, enters the load resistance RL, and returns back flowing through arm DC.
+During this half of each input cycle, the diodes D2 and D4 are reverse biased and current is not allowed to flow in arms AD and BC.
+The flow of current is indicated by solid arrows in the figure above.
+We have developed another diagram below to help you understand the current flow quickly.
+See the diagram below – the green arrows indicate beginning of current flow from source (transformer secondary) to the load resistance.
+The red arrows indicate return path of current from load resistance to the source, thus completing the circuit.

 Peak Inverse Voltage of a Full wave bridge rectifier:

 Lets analyse peak inverse voltage (PIV) of a full wave bridge rectifier using the circuit diagram.
 At any instant when the transformer secondary voltage attains positive peak value Vmax, diodes D1 and D3 will be forward biased (conducting) and the diodes D2 and D4 will be reverse biased (non conducting).
 If we consider ideal diodes in bridge, the forward biased diodes D1 and D3 will have zero resistance.
 This means voltage drop across the conducting diodes will be zero.
 This will result in the entire transformer secondary voltage being developed across load resistance RL.

 Thus PIV of a bridge rectifier = Vmax (max of secondary voltage)